danielmoi/command-line-tute/commands/less.md

 ----
 ## Description
-Terminal pager program.
+A terminal pager program.

-View file, one screen at a time.
+Allows a file to be viwed, one screen at a time.

-Allows forward and backward navigation (unlike `more`)
+Allows forward and backward navigation (unlike `more`, another terminal pager program, which only allows foward navigation)

 Faster load times than other Unix editors/viewers because `less` doesn't read the entire file before loading.